Nathan Shapell: Career

 Shapell moved to Los Angeles, California, with his wife in 1952, after reading about it in Life magazine, and they decided to stay.
 By 1955, together with his brother David and brother-in-law Max Webb, he co-founded Shapell Industries, a real estate development company.
-He served as its Chairman and Chief Executive Officer.
+He served as its chairman and chief executive officer.
+The company's first large development was El Dorado Park Estates in Long Beach, California.

 Shapell developed the MGM ranch in Thousand Oaks, California, the residential community of Kite Hill in Laguna Niguel, California, the East Lake development in Yorba Linda, and Promenade Towers, a 510-unit project in Downtown Los Angeles.
 In the late 1980s, he developed Porter Ranch, California, adding commercial buildings to the residential community.

 With Jona Goldrich and Sol B. Kest, Shapell developed some buildings in the Bunker Hill area of Downtown Los Angeles, including Promenade Towers, Grand Promenade and the California Plaza.

 From 1969 to 1984, Shapell Industries was publicly traded on the New York Stock Exchange and the Pacific Stock Exchange.
 He built over 65,000 houses in California.

 Philanthropy

-Shapell served as a past President and Executive Board Member of the Academy of Achievement.
+Shapell served as a past president and Executive Board Member of the Academy of Achievement.
 He also served on the Little Hoover Commission from 1975 to 1994.
 He also founded and Co-Chaired Building a Better Los Angeles, which raised US$1 million for homeless people in Los Angeles.
 In 1980, he was Chairman of California's Task Force on Affordable Housing.
 In 1987, he became President of Drug Abuse Resistance Education, an anti-drug non-profit organization in the United States.
 He served on President Ronald Reagan's Private Sector Survey on Cost Control.
 In 1992, Governor Pete Wilson appointed him to the California Competitiveness Council to help boost the economy.
 In 1998, Senate President Pro-Tem Bill Lockyer appointed him to a commission to help alleviate California's overcrowding of prisons.
 He was one of the founders of the United States Holocaust Memorial Museum, and was appointed by President George H. W. Bush and reappointed twice by President Bill Clinton to its governing council.

 Shapell donated to the Yad Vashem, Israel's official memorial to the Jewish victims of the Holocaust, the University of Santa Clara, the University of Southern California, as well as Tel Aviv University and Bar-Ilan University in Israel.
 He also supported the Cedars-Sinai Medical Center, the D.A.R.E. program, and the Vista Del Mar Child and Family Services.
 He received an Honorary Doctorate from the University of Santa Clara in 1986 and from Tel Aviv University in 1987.
 He was a strong supporter of Israel, and he traveled to the frontlines to show his support to the Israel Defense Forces during the Sinai War, the Six-Day War and the Yom Kippur War.